[Update: Rettspraksis returns]

 Now, Norway also has some good and smart lawyers.
 One of the best is Halvor Manshaus, renowned for having defended Jon Lech Johansen, better known as «DVD-Jon».
 I followed that case in the courtroom in 2002 and 2003.
 From the outset, the case seemed bleak for Jon.
 The legal establishment sided with the film industry, and the Minister of Justice even singled out the 16-year old Jon as a threat.
 But Halvor, combined with Jon's innocence, turned the case and Jon was aquitted.
 Twice.

 Like Jon, we are idealistic volunteers with the legal establishment against us.
 I was therefore happy when Halvor eagerly took on the job of defending rettspraksis.no.
 We believe it's an important battle to ensure freedom of speech, public access to public information, and a just system of law.
 The appeal (PDF, in Norwegian) that Halvor and his good colleagues at Schjødt have written is excellent.
 It tells the true story of how and why rettspraksis.no was opened, why it's legal, and why it should not have been closed by the judge.
-We expect there to be a hearing soon.
-[The appeal was heard by the Oslo court on Aug 30/31, a verdict is expected in September]
+We expect there to be a hearing soon. [see update]

 When I travel, I often ask local web enthusiasts: are the laws of your country available to read, for free, on the web?
 I believe this is a good measuring stick of how well a society functions.
 All countries have the resources to make their laws available on the web, there is simply no excuse for not publishing them.
 I will start asking a second question: are the court decisions from your Supreme Court available on the web?